-The Food Bank of Northeast Georgia provides our partner agencies access to millions of pounds of food they might not otherwise have.
-Agencies gain access to food either through our online inventory system or by selecting items from our shopping floor.
+The Food Bank of Northeast Georgia provides our members access to millions of pounds of food they might not otherwise have.
+Members gain access to food either through our online inventory system or by selecting items from our sharing floor.

-The online inventory system provides the bulk of the food distributed.
+The online inventory system provides bulks, cased items for distribution.
 All items are ordered in case or pallet-size quantities.
-The shopping floor provides supplemental food and is a lot like a grocery store allowing partner agencies to hand select less-than-case amounts of food from the shelves or pallets of miscellaneous product.
+The shopping floor provides supplemental food and is a lot like a grocery store allowing members to hand select less-than-case amounts of food from the shelves or pallets of miscellaneous product.

-Any 501(c)3 organization located within our 14 county service area interested in feeding the hungry can become a member of the Food Bank of Northeast Georgia.
+Any 501(c)3 organization or church/religious organization located within our 14-county service area interested in feeding the hungry can become a member of the Food Bank of Northeast Georgia.
 Organizations must provide service to the ill, needy, minor children, and/or seniors in our community.
 Each organization must agree to distribute food free of charge to the end user.
-View our membership criteria.

-After reviewing the membership criteria and determining that you want to be a part of our work, complete the membership application and return it along with your personal and financial references, proof of non-profit status, and membership fee to the address below, or reach out to your county’s Membership Coordinator.
+After reviewing the membership criteria and determining that you want to be a part of our work, complete the Membership Application and return it along with your proof of non-profit status and membership fee to the address below, or reach out to your county’s Membership Coordinator.

 The Food Bank of Northeast Georgia